|Current Location:||Collections Storage|

 Buddhist Spiritual Being

 The acharya (holy man) Bhavaviveka, a great Buddhist teacher, founder of a school of Buddhism in India, and one of the line of previous incarnations of the Panchen Lamas of Tibet.
 He is represented as seated in a garden in front of his house converting a heretic from the sect of the naked ascetics (Digambaras).
 Below him, an ascetic who has been converted is receiving the tonsure at the hands of a monk, while an earlier convert presents him with a robe.
 Upper right is Nargarjuna (c.
 2nd century CE), a previous great teacher of Buddhism, whose doctrines Bhavaviveka followed: upper left is a form of the Yidam Samvara (with his consort), B.'s tutelary deity: lower left is a form of Mahakala, B's demon-protector: all considered as helping him in the process of extending the faith.
 This is a fine example of a Tibetan religious painting in which the apparently disconnected elements are actually closely related in a single theme.
 Some chinese characters appear on the back.
+There is an inscription on the front at the bottom.
 A similar painting of the same subject is shown in J. Hackin, Asiatic Mythology (London, 1932), p.
 172.

 You may also be interested in these objects: